-6.10 Office of Administrative Hearings Decisions
+6.9 Office of Administrative Hearings Decisions

 Kathleen Peters reviewed an Office of Administrative Hearings (OAH) decision.
 She shared a federal case involving a family in Pennsylvania who filed multiple times then filed to appeal three years of school covering grades 5 through 7.
 The child had minimal disabilities involving Specific Learning Disability (SLD) related to reading.
 Kathleen reported the traditional school the child was attending changed curriculum three years in a row which was one of the parents' concerns.
-She said the parents unilaterally placed their child in a private school and went back to the previous school for reimbursement.
-Kathleen stated that on appeal, the judge sided with the school district.
+She said the parents unilaterally placed their child in a private school and wanted the previous school to reimburse them for the cost.
 The parent complaint included the child had erratic progress due to the changing curriculum, had lower scores, and did not achieve grade level reading expectation.
-The court found Free Appropriate Public Education (FAPE) does not require consistent progress, that change of reading program or curriculum is the right of the school district, that the school district did include the parents in collaboration, and that FAPE does not require a specific grade level performance.
+The OAH judge found the Individuals with Disabilities Education Act (IDEA) does not guarantee steady progress, IDEA does not guarantee the achievement of grade level skills, and IDEA give the school district the choice of instructional materials.
 Kathleen said that parents will sometimes file against the meaningful nature of IEP goals and against student progress.
-In light of these court decisions, LEAs have retained the right to not guarantee grade level progress.